 Like the sound of summer day drinking?
 Yeah, so do we.
 Keep your day job though, and on the weekend, make one of these mad-cool mixed drinks with ice cube percussion.
 Vacation can start after 5 o’ clock any day if you infuse your happy hour with chill vibes.
 It’s summer.
 And that’s pretty sweet.

 So you’re tossing around ideas for your cocktail playlist to set the mood when your friends come over to hang at the pool, porch, yard, balcony, roof, (or OK, living room).
 Maybe you’re packing a picnic for the park or beach.
-We’ve got some drink recipes with just the right notes of citrus, rum, tequila — tropical-type ingredients.
+We’ve got some drink recipes with just the right notes of citrus, rum, tequila—tropical-type ingredients—plus a couple surprises to keep things even more interesting.

 Create cocktails that sing of summer.